Lori and George Schappell: Personal lives and death

 The Schappell twins lived in a two-bedroom apartment with each maintaining a distinct private space.
 They had several pets.
 Lori was a trophy-winning bowler.
 They respected each other's privacy in terms of work time, recreation and relationships.
 Lori had several boyfriends and was engaged but her fiancé died after a motor vehicle accident.
 They celebrated their 50th birthday with a trip to London, England.

 George, formerly known as Dori and Reba, came out as a transgender man in 2007.
 Guinness World Records declared Lori and George to be the first set of conjoined twins to have different gender identities.
-Their family did not accept George's identity, as evidenced by his obituary and his mother's obituary; he was deadnamed and referred to as a daughter in both.
+Their family did not accept George's identity, as evidenced by his obituary and his mother's obituary; he was referred to as a daughter in both.

 Lori and George Schappell died at University of Pennsylvania Hospital on April 7, 2024, at the age of 62.
 The cause of death was not publicly disclosed.